TL;DR

 This is not enough to cover the average mortgage payment, let alone council tax, utility bills, food, and transport.
 The state safety net is designed to prevent destitution, not to protect your lifestyle, your home, or your family's future aspirations.

-If the state and employers no longer provide a comprehensive safety net, you must build your own.
+If the state and employers no longer provide a comprehensive safety net, you should consider whether you may need to build your own.
 This is where the "LCIIP Shield"—Life, Critical Illness, and Income Protection—comes in.
 These three distinct policies work together to create a formidable defence against the financial consequences of death and serious illness.

 The foundational layer of protection.
 Life insurance is designed to protect your dependents from the financial chaos that your death would cause.

 This is your primary defence against the financial impact of surviving a serious illness.
-It pays out while you are still alive, giving you the financial firepower to fight your condition and recover.
+It may pay out while you are still alive, giving you the financial firepower to fight your condition and recover.

 Often described by financial experts as the most important protection policy of all.
 While CIC provides a one-off lump sum for a specific event, IP protects your ongoing monthly income stream against any illness or injury that stops you from working.